-Winter Wonderland will also return to Hyde Park this year from 18 November to 2nd January 2022: it’s high time to get excited about the biggest outdoor ice-skating rink in the UK, panoramic views and attractions.
-Winter Wonderland is the perfect place to start your Christmas shopping with a wander around the stalls.
+Winter Wonderland will also return to Hyde Park this year from 17 November 2023 to 1st January 2024.
+It's the biggest outdoor ice-skating rink in the UK, with festive attractions and stalls that are perfect for some Christmas shopping.

-Amongst things to do in London at Christmas: you’ll start seeing mistletoe and mince pies creeping into shops and cafés towards the end of October, but London gets into the full festive swing of Christmas – or Chrimbo, as you might hear locals refer to it – from around mid-November, when Christmas lights are officially ‘switched on’, department stores such as Liberty and Selfridges unveil spectacular seasonal window displays, and Londoners develop a mild obsession with Christmas sandwiches.
+There are plenty of things to do in London at Christmas.
+You’ll start seeing mistletoe and mince pies creeping into shops and cafés towards the end of October, but from mid-November, London gets into the full festive swing of Christmas – or Chrimbo, as you might hear locals refer to it.
+Christmas lights are officially ‘switched on’, department stores such as Liberty and Selfridges unveil spectacular seasonal window displays, and Londoners develop a mild obsession with Christmas sandwiches.

 Things to do in London at Christmas